-The beauty of a great back-to-school checklist lies in its power to reduce anxiety, stress, and pressure when it really counts, like the night before school starts!
-Thankfully, you’re well prepared by now and won’t need an emergency run to the store or a SparkNotes cram session.
+The beauty of a great checklist lies in its power to reduce stress and pressure when it really counts, like the night before school starts!
+Thankfully, you’re well prepared by now and won’t need an emergency run to the store or a Sparknotes cram session.

-Help your child sort what needs to be with them day one vs. what can be phased in over the course of the week (or organized in a closet for when they eventually run out of highlighters).
-Your child probably won’t need to haul every single item on their school supplies list to school with them right away, and after all, they probably won’t run through all 3 glue sticks on their first day.
+- Help your child sort what supplies need to be in their backpack on day one vs. what can be phased in over the course of the week (or organized in a closet for when they eventually run out of highlighters).
+Your child probably won’t need to haul every single item on their supply list to school with them right away, and after all, they (hopefully) won’t run through all 3 glue sticks on their first day.

 Don’t just go back, go back better than ever!